 When selecting plants to grow in the yard, avoid crops that need too much attention regarding maintenance.
 Remember, each plant you choose will require some form of capital right from the planting stage through harvesting.

-Labor intensive crops may require you to hire additional help to grow then while you report to your day job.
+Labor-intensive crops may require you to hire additional help to grow them while you report to your day job.
 If the cost of hiring additional help cancels out the amount you stand to save, then it is pointless (financially) to grow this crop.

 Do not let ambition distract you; try regular vegetables like kale, lettuce, cabbage, and spinach and find out the most effective ways of raising them without breaking the bank.

 This might be the most important of the frugal gardening tips because if you jump in too far too fast, you risk losing everything.

 After identifying the possible crops to grow in your garden, narrow the list further and pick the most plausible options.
 If you are new to gardening, planting a broad range of crops can prove overwhelming as each crop has its unique maintenance procedures and there is so much to learn!
 Having too many plants demanding your attention with little time to learn is likely to lead to neglect of some varieties.